shantanusoni72/PassGen/README.md

 Options:

---simple		      Add some strings to end of the file.
+`--simple: Add some strings to end of the file.`

---moderate                    Replace the similar looking string.
+`--moderate: Replace the similar looking string.`

---hard-to-guess	              Create hard to guess password.
+`--hard-to-guess: Create hard to guess password. `